Weinstein faces sex charges in prosecution amid #MeToo

 The rape charge relates to a woman who was not identified and does not appear to be among the people who have told their stories publicly.
 A court complaint says Weinstein confined her in a Manhattan hotel room and raped her in 2013.

-The criminal sex act charge stems from a 2004 encounter between Weinstein and Lucia Evans, a then-aspiring actress who has said the Hollywood mogul forced her to perform oral sex on him in his office.
+The criminal sex act charge stems from a 2004 encounter between Weinstein and Lucia Evans, a then-aspiring actress who has said the Hollywood mogul forced her to perform oral sex on him during a daytime meeting in his office in 2004.
 She was among the first women to speak out about the producer.

 "This is an emotional moment.
 We are relieved and grateful that justice is coming, but we also mourn the cases where it didn't," her lawyer, Carrie Goldberg, said in a statement to The Associated Press.

-Authorities in California and London are also investigating assault allegations.
-Britain has no statute of limits on rape cases; some of the allegations under investigation there go back to the 1980s.

-The women who have publicly accused him of criminal sexual assaults include the film actress Rose McGowan, who said Weinstein raped her in 1997 in Utah, "Sopranos" actress Annabella Sciorra, who said he raped her in her New York apartment in 1992, and the Norwegian actress Natassia Malthe, who said he attacked her in a London hotel room in 2008.
+Other women who have publicly accused Weinstein of criminal sexual assaults include the film actress Rose McGowan, who said Weinstein raped her in 1997 in Utah, "Sopranos" actress Annabella Sciorra, who said he raped her in her New York apartment in 1992, and Norwegian actress Natassia Malthe, who said he attacked her in a London hotel room in 2008.
 Another aspiring actress, Mimi Haleyi, said Weinstein forcibly performed oral sex on her in his New York apartment in 2006.

-The statute of limitations for rape in New York was eliminated in 2006, but not for attacks that happened prior to 2001.

 Until the scandal, Weinstein was among the most influential forces in American film.